-- The people who imagine and build technology should mirror the people and societies for whom they build it.
-When a small fraction of the population is developing the majority of tech, that tech is created to reflect the needs, solutions, ideas, and ambitions of that singular demographic. - Technology is a fundamental part of the global economy and a key lever creating the future of society.
+- The people who imagine and build technology should mirror the people and societies for whom they build it. - Technology is a fundamental part of the global economy and a key lever creating the future of society.
 Because of its increasingly pervasive influence on every sphere of society, access to technology is a human right. - Technology is the future of all work; those who are not at the table now will only fall further behind.